 About me

-Alongside her artistic practice, Hallberg develops long-term structures for artistic production and presentation.
-She founded PotatoPotato, co-leads the international platform SWEETS, and runs Konträr, a subscription-based stage for contemporary performance in Stockholm.
+Alongside her artistic work, Hallberg builds long-term structures for contemporary performance and engages publicly in questions concerning artistic labor, cultural policy and independent infrastructures.
+She founded PotatoPotato, co-leads the international platform SWEETS, and is part of the artistic leadership of Konträr — a subscription-funded stage for contemporary performance in Stockholm.

 Artist statement